 For four days every June the e-commerce world meets in Chicago to exchange ideas and get some much-needed face time.
-The AP team was there and founder and managing director Robert Glazer even spoke.
+The Acceleration Partners team was there and founder and managing director Robert Glazer even spoke.

 Here’s a roundup of some of the top digital marketing trends we picked up on while at the conference.
 With the most innovative people in the industry talking about these issues now, they’re sure to be essential for all marketers over the next year.